w3f/Grants-Program/applications/Apillon.md

 **Mitja Kjuder** has years of experience in smart contract implementation and back-end development in various DeFi and NFT projects audited by top industry auditors.

+### Ecosystem Fit

+Our project ecosystem fit is obvious, DID Vault is the main open source, decentralized, DID storage provider that enables friction-less user onboarding with all privacy benefits as promised by the Web3 concept.

+To the team's awareness, the only similar project in the Polkadot ecosystem is the Sporran wallet, which also works with KILT-generated DIDs.

+Apillon's DID Vault utilizes the full scope of DID functionality while bypassing the requirement for a Sporran wallet.
+Currently, the Sporran wallet supports only the DID use case and is not compatible with mobile apps, limiting its general usability.

+In related ecosystems, a solution similar to Apillon's DID Vault would be [Kepler](https://www.kepler.xyz/).

-## Development Status
+## Development Status :open_book:

-The Apillon team has done initial interviews with several stakeholders within the Polkadot ecosystem to gain feedback on the relevance of the DID Vault for the ecosystem.
-The common response was very positive and emphasized the need for the proposed solution.

-During the initial hand-in-hand research with the KILT team, the project's technical viability was further evaluated.
+During the initial hand-in-hand research, the project's technical viability was further evaluated.
 The findings defined [three main user stories](https://github.com/ninoCookies/did_vault_assets/blob/master/vault_technical_diagram.png) and served as a base for the initial [UI wireframes](https://www.figma.com/file/85PjhVTfEUlG9BnxTRoKNE/AT-Wireframes-v0.1?node-id=22%3A2118&t=aV8m9lIf3TPV6fty-0).

 ### Development Roadmap